10 Best Sleeping Pads for Backpacking in 2024

 The Ether Lite XT comes with an Airstream Pump stuff sack, which allows you to inflate the pad without blowing into it.
 The sack is fully integrated into the sleeping pad bag, making it really easy to use (and impossible to forget or leave behind).
 The valve is durable and allows for easy inflation, quick deflation, and a button for fine-tuning the firmness when your pad is blown up without losing air.

 This pad also comes with 4 “Pillow Lock” patches which secure any Sea to Summit backpacking pillow to the pad so it doesn’t slide off during the night — a common problem with most backpacking pillows.
-We personally love the Sea to Summit Aeros Pillow.
+I personally love the Sea to Summit Aeros Pillow.

 If you’re a side sleeper, tend to move around a lot, or are someone who wants to ensure a really good night’s sleep in the backcountry, this sleeping pad is definitely worth the money.